Find out if you need a licence to copy a creative work

 - a film

-If you don’t know who the owner is you might need an ‘orphan works licence’ to copy the work.
+If you do not know who the owner is you might need an ‘orphan works licence’ to copy the work.
 You should:

-See if the work is covered by copyright - if it isn’t, you don’t need a licence to copy it.
+See if the work is covered by copyright - if it’s not, you do not need a licence to copy it.

-Read the copyright exceptions - if the work is covered by an exception, you don’t need a licence to copy it.
+Read the copyright exceptions - if the work is covered by an exception, you do not need a licence to copy it.

 Do a diligent search to see if you can find out who owns the work you want to copy - read the guidance on how to do a diligent search depending on whether it’s a literary, still visual art or film and sound work.

-Apply for a licence if the work isn’t covered by an exception or the EU Orphan Works Directive or you can’t find the owner - read the orphan works licence guidance to find out how to apply for a licence.
+Apply for a licence if the work is not covered by an exception or you cannot find the owner - read the orphan works licence guidance to find out how to apply for a licence.